 Remember when you were young and you would ask your parents why you had to do something?
 Was their typical response ‘because I said so’?

 Well, tax debts are a little bit like that.
 If the ATO tell you that you owe them an amount, then guess what?
-You owe them the amount, ‘because they said so‘ (or, because the law says so).
+You owe them the amount, ‘because it said so‘ (or, because the law says so).

 Having a chat about the tax debt

-They will want to know when you will pay the debt, and will generally be open to discussing a payment plan with you to give you some time to pay the debt.
+The ATO will want to know when you will pay the debt, and will generally be open to discussing a payment plan with you to give you some time to pay the debt.
 Whether a payment plan is successful will depend on a number of things, including the amount of the debt, your income, your expenses, your assets and your liabilities.

 If you are successful in negotiating a payment plan, then the ATO will leave the matter there, as long as you make payments on time and comply with all future tax obligations.
 If you don’t comply with the terms of the payment plan, then the matter will most likely be escalated through one of the following steps.